Muktuk: Methods of preparation

 In Greenland, muktuk (mattak) is sold commercially to fish factories, and in Canada (muktaaq) to other communities.

 One account of a 21st-century indigenous whale hunt describes the skin and blubber eaten as a snack while the rest of the whale meat is butchered (flensed) for later consumption.
-When boiled, this snack is known as unaaliq.
-Raw or cooked, the blubber and skin are served with HP Sauce, a British condiment, or soy sauce.
+It can be eaten raw or cooked; when boiled, this snack is known as unaaliq.

+In recent times, maktak are served with introduced condiments; locals have acquired the taste for HP Sauce, and soy sauce.

 Nutrients and health concerns

-Muktuk has been found to be a good source of vitamin C, the epidermis containing up to 38 mg per 100 g.
-It was used as an antiscorbutic by British Arctic explorers.
+Muktuk is a good source of vitamin C (ascorbic acid), the epidermis containing up to 38 mg per 100 g.
+British Arctic explorers used it to prevent scurvy.
 Blubber is also a source of vitamin D.

 Proceedings of the Nutrition Society stated in the 1950s that:

 The most important item of food of the Polar Eskimos is the narwhal (Monodon monoceros). [...]
 The skin (mattak) is greatly relished and tastes like hazel-nuts; it is eaten raw and contains considerable amounts of glycogen and ascorbic acid.
 The White whale (Delphinupterus leucas) is almost as important...

 Contaminants from the industrialised world have made their way to the Arctic marine food web.
 This poses a health risk to people who eat "country food" (traditional Inuit foodstuffs).
 As whales grow, mercury accumulates in the liver, kidney, muscle, and blubber, and cadmium settles in the blubber, the same process that makes mercury in fish a health issue for humans.
 Whale meat also bioaccumulates carcinogens such as PCBs, chemical compounds that damage human nervous, immune and reproductive systems, and a variety of other contaminants.

 Consumption of muktuk has also been associated with outbreaks of botulism.

-Spellings

-Transliterations of "muktuk", and other terms for the skin and blubber, include: